Apeiros-46B/qalc.nvim/README.md

 - (perf) Keeping the `qalc` process alive instead of calling it on every buffer update
 - (perf) Only recalculating what is necessary instead of recalculating the whole buffer on every update
-- (feat) Adding a keyboard shortcut to copy result
 - (fix) Fixing `set` and related commands breaking virtual text and diagnostics if used at the beginning of the buffer
 - (feat) Adding custom syntax highlighting (long-term)
 - (feat) Adding [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) integration for completion of variables, functions, and units (long-term)